pce-uw-jscript400/w3-mongo/readme.md

 * **Your Answer:**

+It created an _id field for the actor.

 * **Question:** With the current routes that we have, how would you upate the name of a character in a series?

 * **Your Answer:**

+use the PUT route to update a character.

 ---